 The organization works with American veterans (ages 21-30), connecting them with resources and information to assist them with their career and academic ambitions.

-CNF host a professional mixer and panel discussion called The Meeting of the Minds (MOTM) a gathering that is held quarterly it uniquely combines networking and thoughtful policy discussion on topics affecting minority communities.
+CNF has curated 25+ professional networking events and diversity career recruiting sessions.
+The organization host a professional mixer and panel discussion called The Meeting of the Minds (MOTM) a gathering that is held quarterly it uniquely combines networking and thoughtful policy discussion on topics affecting minority communities.
 The goal is to provide a forum for critical conversation on issues often ignored by mainstream media outlets.
-After the general discussion, the event transforms into an in-person social component allowing attendees to build on ideas.